-The Misadventures of the Family Fletcher made me laugh out loud.
+The Misadventures of the Family Fletcher by Dana Alison Levy made me laugh out loud.
 A family of 2 dads and 4 adopted sons (all together they span several ethnicities and religions) lead a rather disordered and hilarious lifestyle.
 The boys all have different personalities, which could lend themselves to stereotypes, but thankfully do not.
 After finishing this book I wanted to move right in to the Fletcher household, if only to try out their DIY hockey rink.
-(You’ll have to read it to find out.)
+(You'll have to read it to find out.)
 Ages 8 and up.

 This Would Make A Good Story Someday by Dana Alison Levy.
 Sara is all set to work on her new and improved self this summer!
 But then one of her moms gets an opportunity that sends the whole family on a cross-country train trip.
 Sara chronicles the trip in all its hilarity for a school project.
 A fun book to read during the summer!

 The Best Man by Richard Peck.
 This author is well known for his book, A Long Way From Chicago.
 This book is full of the same trademark humor.
 Archer looks up to a few men in his life and tries to learn from them: his grandfather, his dad, his uncle Paul and his teacher, a former military man.
-His relationships with these men help him navigate the peril that is living on the edge of adolescence as he deals with friendships, bullies and general kid stuff.
-Then, his uncle and teacher fall in love and Archer’s world view expands even further.
+His relationships with these men helps him navigate the peril of living on the edge of adolescence as he deals with friendships, bullies and general kid stuff.
+Then, his uncle and teacher fall in love and Archer's world view expands even further.

 My Mixed Up Berry Blue Summer by Jennifer Gennari.
 In Vermont, June Farrell loves to make pies.
 She's so good at it she is determined to will a contest.
 June's mother is getting ready to marry her partner, Eva but the community turns on them.
 June must deal with the divisiveness in the community and some especially mean words that others aim at her family.
 The book also has a great summer feel to it: hot days, pie competitions, hanging out with new friends at the lake, etc. Reading this book I wondered if it was dated because of the growing acceptance of same-sex couples and the legalization of gay marriage.
 However, I quickly realized that of course there are still many parts of the country (and world) where June's family would still be ostracized and in any case, the book presents some important talking points about how things have changed, and how they have stayed the same.